-Billy Burns has revealed why quitting for Ulster was one of the best decisions of his life as he continues to harbour hopes of making 's squad.
+Billy Burns has revealed why quitting Gloucester for Ulster was one of the best decisions of his life as he continues to harbour hopes of making Ireland’s World Cup squad.

-Gifted No.10 Burns could be forgiven for feeling bitter towards his old club after becoming collateral damage in the deal that saw arrive from last May.
+Gifted No.10 Burns could be forgiven for feeling bitter towards his old club after becoming collateral damage in the deal that saw Danny Cipriani arrive from Wasps last May.

 A month later Burns was gone – denied the dream of leading the team he grew up with.